RphWbr/tools_doc_sphinx/README.md

 This package is developed at the LTSI Lab, INSERM-1099, located at Université Rennes 1, France.

-For any enquiry, please send an email to raphael.weber@univ-rennes1.fr.
+For any enquiry, please send an email to raphael-weber@hotmail.fr.

 If you encounter a bug, feel free to raise an issue on [GitHub](https://github.com/RphWbr/tools_doc_sphinx/issues).